ChrisAkridge/IronAssembler/IronAssembler/Documentation/Specification.md

 10th_block:
 123:
 :
+globals:
 strings:
 ```

+The first block in the file should be called `globals:`.
+This tells the assembler how many bytes to include to make space for global variables.
+The `globals:` label should be followed by a decimal number indicating the number of bytes.

-Blocks are then followed by one or more instructions, each on their own line.
+Blocks (except for `globals:` and `strings:`) are then followed by one or more instructions, each on their own line.
 No block may have zero instructions.
 For readability, instructions should be indented by one level (spaces or a tab).

 An instruction is a whitespace-delimited group of tokens all on one line.
 Whitespace is the only valid delimiter; commas or semicolons are illegal.